netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

 - As a standalone pod in the Kubernetes cluster: In this mode, you can control the Citrix ADC MPX or VPX appliance deployed outside the cluster.
 - As a sidecar container alongside Citrix ADC CPX in the same pod: In this mode, Citrix ingress controller configures the Citrix ADC CPX.

-## Deploy Citrix ingress controller as a standalone pod in the OpenShift cluster for Citrix ADC MPX or VPX appliances
+## Deploy the Citrix ingress controller as a standalone pod in the OpenShift cluster for Citrix ADC MPX or VPX appliances

 Using the Citrix ingress controller Operator you can deploy the Citrix ingress controller as a standalone pod in the OpenShift cluster.
 The Citrix Ingress controller configures the Citrix ADC VPX or MPX which is deployed as an Ingress or router for an application running in the OpenShift cluster.
 The following diagram explains the topology: